tackline/Play-Serializer/README.md

 Current state

- - Reads/writes primitive fields of an object.
+ - Reads/writes fields of an object.
+ - Reads/writes arrays elements.
  - Checks types have not changed.
- - !!
-Checks names.
+ - Checks names.
  - Constructs object through nullary constructor.
+ - Constructs arrays.

 Things it does not do

  - Check whether the class actually wants to play.
- - Array fields.
- - Referenced objects.
+ - Special case those classes not playing.
+ - Check type parameters.
  - Class hierarchies.
  - Write class info only once.
  - Ensure fields in stream match set of fields in runtime class and are in order with no repeats.
 (Thanks Sami.)
+ - Handle same object used multiple times.
+ - Hnalde cycles.

 Things we don't like in reflection API